Welcome to today's edition of the Rush 24-7 podcast.

 1-800-282-2882.

-We talked about yesterday the enhancement of um reading and math scores for nine-year-olds, particularly, but nine, thirteen, and seventeen year olds in the latest latest test scores uh for kids in the public schools, the dramatic increases in uh in minority scores,
+We talked about yesterday the enhancement of reading and math scores for nine-year-olds particularly, but nine, 13, and 17-year-olds, and the latest test scores for kids in the public schools, the dramatic increases in minority scores, by the way, particularly black nine-year-olds doing much, much better than they ever did before in the 30-some years of annual testing that this non-profit,

-That's a very narrow margin, ladies and gentlemen, to enact the Central American Free Trade Agreement.
+Yesterday, the House did vote 217 to 215, that's a very narrow margin, ladies and gentlemen, to enact the Central American Free Trade Agreement, two-vote margin.

-The Central American Free Trade Agreement, it seems to me, will create uh more jobs in Central America, fewer reasons to illegally immigrate to the United States, more jobs in the United States because more trade always equals more jobs.
+The Central American Free Trade Agreement, it seems to me, will create more jobs in Central America, fewer reasons to illegally immigrate to the United States, more jobs in the United States because more trade always equals more jobs.

-33, 34 billion dollars this year, I guess, out of what do we have, a 12 trillion dollar uh economy.
+It's not a huge panacea because it's a drop in the bucket, $33, $34 billion this year, I guess, out of what do we have, a $12 trillion economy.

 But it is one in the right direction because we have had no tariffs on the imports from goods coming from these Central American countries.